PacktPublishing/The-Python-Workshop-Second-Edition/README.md

 **Following is what you need for this book:**
 This book is for professionals, students, and hobbyists who want to learn Python and apply it to solve challenging real-world problems.
 Although this is a beginner’s course, you’ll learn more easily if you already have an understanding of standard programming topics like variables, if-else statements, and functions.
 Experience with another object-oriented program, though not essential, will also be beneficial.
 If Python is your first attempt at computer programming, this book will help you understand the basics with adequate detail for a motivated student.

-## Errata

-* Page 478: Bullet point no. 1 must read "Head to the notebook file that you used for exercises 148-153 and run all the cells in the notebook so that all the variables are stored." instead of "Head to the notebook file that you used for exercises 147-151 and run all the cells in the notebook so that all the variables are stored."
-* Page 525: Figure caption for Figure 12.37 must be read as "An output for Activity 27 with 91% accuracy" instead of "Figure 12.37 – An output for Activity 26 with 91% accuracy"

 With the following software and hardware list you can run all code files present in the book (Chapter 1-13).
 ### Software and Hardware List